DIY: How to pot and grow your own Caladium (tubers)!

 Treat your Caladium with lots of spraying

 Your Caladium loves humidity since her natural environment is also very humid!
 You will please her best by giving her a daily spraying session.
+A spray like Elho Bree in different colours and sizes is perfect for this.
+If you want a real interior statement, there is always the choice of various Haws atomisers that do the same job.
 Her delicate leaves will stay beautiful and hydrated so you will rewarded for this extra act of kindness!

 Cut the flowers when you want to save your Caladiums energy